WagDog/eCommerce/eCommerce.WebUI/README_PW.txt

 We now have two ways of creating a record.
 This is not the best practice.
 Better would be to modify our Create form and POST to our API end point.

+## JQuery ##
+BootBox.js - We use this to create BootStrap type dialog boxes etc..
+Rather than use Bootstrap directly, this is a simple library which makes it easier.
+In Tools->Package Manager, browse for the BootBox package and install against the WebUI project.